 In 2020, Hidden Timber Books began hosting authors from other small presses across the country, fostering a strong literary community by connecting authors and readers, near and far, and by sharing fiction, nonfiction, and poetry that may get overlooked in the mainstream.

-Readings are held over Zoom and always free.
-All you need to do is register.
-Attend one, attend them all, and spread the word!
+Readings are recorded and always free to view.
+All you need to do is click on the videos.
+Watch one, watch them all, and help spread the word!

 Inquiries about participating in our reading series can be sent to Vanessa Daunais, Publishing Assistant at Hidden Timber Books.

 Athena Dixon and Leslie Taylor Grover in Conversation

 In this hour with Athena Dixon (The Incredible Shrinking Woman, Split/Lip Press) and Leslie Taylor Grover (The Benefits of Eating White Folks, Jaded Ibis Press), we discuss the power of being vulnerable on the page, writing with authenticity, and honoring the story by truly listening to characters within.
 Read more about Athena Dixon on her website and follow Leslie Taylor Grover on Twitter.